Dream of having the confidence to travel solo?

 I think it is a cruel joke on the Belgians that their river is called the Senne when the most famous river in Paris is also called the Seine.
 It really sounds like their river is a knock-off version of the better river in Paris.
 It’s the river version of one of those Gooci or Versachi knock-off bags you find on Canal St. in NYC.

-But a 6 Euro river cruise is nothing to sneeze at on a fine summer 24 hours in Brussels, and it was nice to sit back and relax after a hard day of museum-hopping.
+But a cheap river cruise is nothing to sneeze at on a fine summer 24 hours in Brussels, and it was nice to sit back and relax after a hard day of museum-hopping.

 24 Hour Tip